jakearchibald/jakearchibald.com/static-build/posts/2024/04/attributes-vs-properties/index.md

 ## Preact and VueJS

 Aside from a predefined set of cases where they favour attributes, they'll set the prop as a property if `propName in element`, otherwise they'll set an attribute.
 Basically, they prefer properties over attributes.
-Their render-to-string methods do the opposite.
+Their render-to-string methods do the opposite, and ignore things that are property-only.

 - [`setProperty` in Preact](https://github.com/preactjs/preact/blob/aa95aa924dd5fe28798f2712acdabdc2e9fa38c9/src/diff/props.js#L37).
 - [`shouldSetAsProp` in VueJS](https://github.com/vuejs/core/blob/958286e3f050dc707ad1af293e91bfb190bdb191/packages/runtime-dom/src/patchProp.ts#L69).